 Be sure to add mushrooms to your chicken noodle soup (more on that later).
 Sheth says they can help boost immunity by "enhancing our body's production of cytokines," which are proteins that help fight infections.

 Even though those store-bought labels of OJ boast high amounts of Vitamin C, Jones Armuls says that making your own juice gives you even more benefits (plus, it has less added sugar).
 Sheth also recommends other fruits, like grapefruit, tangerine, and strawberries for their high vitamin C content.

 It's a classic for a reason.
 "Hot liquids such as herbal teas and soups can be comforting and soothing," says Sheth.
 She also notes that there are studies that show that soups with veggies (like the aforementioned carrots) can be anti-inflammatory and help with flu-like symptoms.

-Sweet potatoes, like carrots, are chock-full of good-for-you Vitamin A and they're also an excellent source of Vitamin C. "While most research says Vitamin C can’t actually prevent catching the flu," Jones Armul says, "it may help reduce the duration of the it."
+Sweet potatoes, like carrots, are chock-full of good-for-you vitamin A and they're also an excellent source of vitamin C. "While most research says vitamin C can’t actually prevent catching the flu," Jones Armul says, "it may help reduce the duration of it."

-Sheth recommends this root because it contains chemicals that have immunity-boosting powers.
+Sheth recommends ginger because it contains chemicals that have immunity-boosting powers.
 She says to simply add it to your meals as a flavor enhancer, or use shredded ginger in a hot beverage, like tea.

 Though it may make your breath a little stinky, garlic is great for your immune system.
 "Garlic has the capacity to fight bacterial and viral infections," Sheth says.

-These nuts are rich in Vitamin E. When your body doesn't get enough vitamin E, it can impair your immune system, Jones Armul says.
-Almonds are one the best foods you can eat to get this vitamin; one ounce meets 36 percent of the daily amount your body needs.
+These nuts are rich in vitamin E. When your body doesn't get enough vitamin E, it can impair your immune system, Jones Armul says.
+Almonds are one of the best foods you can eat to get this vitamin; one ounce meets 36 percent of the daily amount your body needs.